-Despite this there were a batch of in house mixes produced by Pete Hammond and Yoyo for PWL and Atlantic Records also commissioned a slew of remixes courtesy of Robert Clivillés – (Soon to be famed for his chart successes with Robert Cole as The C & C Music Factory) - for a US release.
+In preparation for it's planned full-release, PWL had created a batch of in-house mixes, produced by Pete Hammond and Yoyo, and the girls' American label Atlantic Records also commissioned a slew of remixes, courtesy of Robert Clivillés – (Soon to be famed for his chart successes with Robert Cole as The C & C Music Factory) - for it's US release.

-Initially the song was released on promotional 12" followed by a full release on 7” & 12” singles on the Atlantic label.
-The song did not receive a release in the UK or across Europe.
+Had Mel not become ill, I'm The One Who Really Loves You would have been fully promoted with an extensive tour that took in the American market.
+Initially, the song was released in the US, on promotional 12", followed by a full release on 7” & 12” singles on the Atlantic label, although it did not receive a release in the UK , Europe, or other territories.

-Neither the promo or official release featured a picture sleeve (though some featured a picture sticker using the Brian Aris colour shot from the F.L.M. album) and there was no video treatment produced for the track.
+Somewhat disappointingly, neither the US promo or the US official release featured a picture sleeve (although some featured a picture sticker, using the Brian Aris colour shot from the F.L.M. album), and there was no video treatment produced for the track.

-On most of the album releases the track solely features Mel & Kim's vocals although the Atlantic records edition of the F.L.M.
-Album utilises the chorus of the Austin Howard recording in place of the sisters far superior vocal take alongside what tantalisingly sounds to be a solo performance of the verses by one of the sisters!
-Other than this unexpected move the sound production is identical on the Album Mixes across all territories.
+On most of the album releases, the track solely features Mel & Kim's vocals, although the Atlantic records edition of the F.L.M.
+Album utilises the chorus of the Austin Howard recording in place of the sisters far superior vocal take, alongside what sounds to be a solo performance of the verses by one of the sisters!
+Other than this unexpected move, the sound production is identical on the Album Mixes across all territories.

-PWL produced a number of mixes of the track including Yoyo's Extended Mix which starts with Mel & Kim singing the chorus in accapella before the treatment cascades into an extended version of The Album Mix.
+PWL produced a number of mixes of the track, including Yoyo's Extended Mix.
+Yoyo's treatment starts with Mel & Kim singing the chorus in accapella, before cascading into an extended version of The Album Mix.
 Like the Album mix, there are no additional vocal effects sampled and used in the production.

-The Robert Clivillés mixes, commissioned by Atlantic Records for an American release provided a slew of lighter/fresher sounding treatments.
-The Stardom Groove Club Mix (referred to as the U.S. Remix on the original That's The Way It Is 12” release) freshens up the track with a complete re-recording of the instrumentation and the overall effect is a lighter and fresher pop sound unlike the original Album Mix which has an almost retro sounding quality.
-The Stardom Groove Club Mix features a variety of vocal samples from the girls' vocals although these sound very organised and safe in comparison to the irresistibly chaotic, freer sampling of Phil Harding & Pete Hammond.
+The Robert Clivillés mixes, commissioned by Atlantic Records for an American release, provided a slew of lighter/fresher sounding treatments.
+The Stardom Groove Club Mix (referred to as the U.S. Remix on the original That's The Way It Is 12” release) freshens up the track with completely re-recorded instrumentation, and the overall effect is a lighter and fresher pop sound, unlike the original Album Mix which has an almost retro sounding quality.
+The Stardom Groove Club Mix features a variety of vocal samples from the girls' vocals, although these sound very organised and safe in comparison to the irresistibly chaotic, freer sampling of Phil Harding & Pete Hammond.